Visit this page to contact the EIT. We look forward to hearing from you.

-Attend INNOVEIT, the EIT’s flagship annual event, to meet and talk to the experts.
+Attend or watch INNOVEIT, the EIT’s flagship annual event, to meet and talk to the experts.
 See you next time!

 An Innovation Community knits together different sectors, countries and disciplines.
 Physically, how is this done?
 The Innovation Hub is an EIT invention – and one of the EIT’s primary characteristics.